SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/README.md

 **SpikeInterface training session**<br />
 Hands-on with spikeinterface!
 There will be an overview of the spikeinterface package, then focused mini-sessions on particular parts of the software.
 There will be a chance to show your code to spikeinterface developers who can help you get it working, or give advice on how it can be improved.

+Additional information on the training session can be found [here](https://github.com/SpikeInterface/SpikeInterface-Training-Edinburgh-May24/blob/main/README.md).

 **Research Software Engineering in Neuroscience 12:30-14:00**<br />
 A satellite event: a lunchtime launch of the Scottish Neuroscience Software Network.
 Hear perspectives from people at different career stages and from different disciplines, followed by a discussion.
 What does a research software engineer do?
 How can you become one?
 And how can PIs support these roles?